- USPS, UPS, and FedEx all offer options to ship baked goods from point A to point B

 Now that you know what you can mail, it’s important to understand how to pack cookies or other baked goods for shipping.
 Each item will have different requirements, but the process will be similar.
 Knowing a few simple tips and tricks will help you when shipping baked goods.

-When shipping cookies, for example, adding a slice of white bread will help keep them fresh because the bread will absorb any moisture.
+For example, when shipping cookies, adding a slice of white bread will help keep them fresh because the bread will absorb any moisture.
 Here’s what you need to know about packing cookies for shipping.

 - Inside packing box - preferably a tin box for cookies and candies, or a sturdy cardboard box